nagyesta/lowkey-vault/README.md

 ## Features

 Lowkey Vault is far from supporting all Azure Key Vault features.
 The list supported functionality can be found here:

+### General

+- Configure custom port to access Lowkey Vault
+- Use multiple aliases to access the same vault using different host names/ports
+- Automatically create default vaults on start-up
+- Simulate Managed Identity with fake token endpoint
+- Import previously exported contents during start-up
+- Automatically export contents after each change to a predefined file

 ### Keys